The Morris County Regional Vaccination Center closed on July 16, 2021.

 - Dover Office Phone: 973-682-4990

-- Morris Area Paratransit System: MAPS continues to operate by providing rides to persons with ongoing life-sustaining needs, medical appointments, and employment.
+- Morris Area Paratransit System: MAPS continues to operate.
 We encourage persons with active symptoms of coughing, fever, or shortness of breath not to utilize these vehicles, as we want to continue to provide support to those with ongoing needs.

 - The Morris County Veterans Services Office is continuing operations throughout the COVID-19 pandemic.
-Though the office is closed to the public, we are assisting veterans and their families with claims to the VA, via phone, email, fax, and mail, and are still providing flags for veterans’ graves.
+Though the office is open to the public, we continue to offer assistance to veterans and their families with claims to the VA, via phone, email, fax, and mail.
 If you wish to contact the office, call 973-285-6866 or email [email protected].

 - Veterans Affairs Medical Clinic: The Morristown VA clinic re-opened effective September 8, 2020 by appointment only.
 Entry to the clinic is through the front entrance of the Morris View Healthcare Center.